Is Sahaja Yoga a religion?

 Do I have to believe in God to be able to practice Sahaja Yoga?

 No. The name we use for this all-pervading amazing power is not important.
 Sahaja Yoga is the experience of connecting with ourselves and everything around us.
 If you cannot believe in God you might be able to believe in nature, or the universe, or the life force.
 If you cannot believe in those than at least you can believe in yourself.
 Your own inner Self is the starting point in Sahaja Yoga.
 It is your own experience that matters.

 What is Sahaja Yoga Meditation?

 The authentic meditation experience is neither concentration nor relaxation, nor is it a different way of thinking.
-It is the experience of mental silence, free of thoughts.
-This can be achieved without any effort by simply awakening the inner energy.
+It is the experience of mental silence, free of thoughts without putting any effort into it.
+This can be achieved simply by the awakening of the inner energy, the Kundalini.